docker/docs/content/language/ruby/containerize.md

 containerize your application.
 You can use Docker Desktop's built-in Docker Init feature to help streamline the process, or you can manually create the assets.

-Docker's docker init command provides predefined configurations tailored for specific programming languages.
-This feature simplifies the setup process by automatically generating Dockerfiles and other necessary configuration files based on the chosen language.
-For example, docker init has predefined configurations for languages like Python, Java, and Node.js, making it easier to get started with Docker for these environments.

-However, it's important to note that as of now, docker init does not offer a predefined configuration for the Ruby programming language.
+`docker init`, the command for bootstrapping the Docker-related assets for a project, does not yet support the Ruby programming language.
 This means that if you are working with Ruby, you'll need to create Dockerfiles and other related configurations manually.

-Inside the `docker-ruby-on-rails` directory, you should create the following files:
+Inside the `docker-ruby-on-rails` directory, create the following files:

 Create a file named `Dockerfile` with the following contents.